wx-chevalier/Awesome-Lists-and-CheatSheets/Specials/Tools/Awesome-Devs.md

 - [Reverse engineering WhatsApp Web. #Project#](https://github.com/sigalor/whatsapp-web-reveng): This project intends to provide a complete description and re-implementation of the WhatsApp Web API, which will eventually lead to a custom client.
 WhatsApp Web internally works using WebSockets; this project does as well.

 - [2019-Firefly III #Project#](https://firefly-iii.org/about-general.html): “Firefly III” is a financial manager.
 It can help you keep track of expenses, income, budgets and everything in between.
 It even supports credit cards, shared household accounts and savings accounts!
 It’s pretty fancy.
 You should use it to save and organise money.

+# Command Line Tools

+- [gping #Project#](https://github.com/orf/gping): Ping, but with a graph.

+- [2005-htop #Project#](https://github.com/hishamhm/htop): htop is an interactive text-mode process viewer for Unix systems.
+It aims to be a better 'top'.